jrfdy6/closetgptrenew/QUICK_START_MCP.md

 1. Go to Railway dashboard
 2. "New Project" → "Deploy from GitHub"
 3. Select `closetgptrenew` repo
-4. Name it: "ClosetGPT MCP Server"
+4. Name it: "Easy Outfit MCP Server"

 ### Configure Service